Raashul/find-a-place-to-eat/README.md

 # google-map-search-engine
-A basic web application which uses google map api.
-The goal is to use google map api and yelp api together to allow user to search a place to eat, watch a movie, have a coffee by inputing their current location.
+A basic web application which uses google map api and yelp api to search nearby restaurants nearby (radius of 1 mile), then randomly select one restaurant and return direction, yelp rating, reviews etc.